How to Buy a Foreclosed Home

 Step 3: Look for Foreclosed Homes Available for Sale

 At this stage, it’s important to make competitive purchase offers.
-While foreclosed homes are generally much cheaper, lenders may reject purchase offers that are too low.
+While foreclosed homes are generally much cheaper, the bank selling the foreclosed home may reject purchase offers that are too low.
+The bank is trying to recover their money, not simply give homes away!
 A real estate agent can help you determine a good purchase offer based on the information for your local area.
+This may also include writing an offer letter or making a backup offer on the home.

 Step 4: Pay for a Home Inspection